CalHenry/job-scraper-llm-comparison/README.md

 - complex code that is harder to maintain and to understand.
 The accumulation of unique cases or conditions to take into account can worsen this.
 - static and breaks if the input changes from the expected format
 - needs to take care of every unique cases, can be cumbersome

+> 1 element can break my code anytime:
+> - If one of the markdown headers that i marked as 'always present', is missing, the code will return an error.
+To fix it, i have to add a conditionnal rename in the pipeline.
+> There can be other potential breaking points i havn't encounter.
+> How many unique cases will i encounter if i countinue to extract data overtime ?

 Polars expressions are meant to work with DataFrames.